Roger Clarke's Web-Site

 Even for those systems that do not fit into the array of escape-clauses, the statutory obligations (Art.
 8) are very limited in comparison with those in the consolidated set of 50 Principles, comprising only:

-Further, all such systems are either absolved from undergoing conformity assessment (Art.41) or permitted to self-assess unless subject to comparable requirements under other legislation (Arts.
-42, 43, 47).
-It would appear that considerably more effort will be expended in finding ways to avoid the requirements than in compying with them.
+Further, most such systems are either absolved from undergoing conformity assessment (Art.41-43, 47) or permitted to self-assess.
+It would appear that considerably more effort will be expended in finding ways to avoid the requirements than in complying with them.

 Finally, of the four categories of AI systems to which a limited transparency obligation applies (Art.52), two are related to surveillance", but are heavily qualified: 2. "an emotion recognition and/or detection system" except where "permitted by law to detect, prevent and investigate criminal offences, unless those systems are available for the public to report a criminal offence", and 3. "a biometric categorisation system", separately described as "an AI system to determine association with (social) categories based on biometric data", except where "permitted by law to detect, prevent and investigate criminal offences".